dailystory/docs/articles/changelog/2020/october.md

 ## October 22, 2020
 * Update CheckHasWorkflowAsync to use autopilot
 * Bug with handling "any" condition on opt out trigger
+* Refactor naming and add condition for has submitted popup

 ## October 21, 2020
 * Improvements to text message spam checker